newsch/bridge_of_death/README.md

 Answering these questions and crossing the Bridge of Death™ is the goal of this project.

+View it in action [here](https://youtu.be/9zWqHOggKSs).

-Built by Evan New-Schmidt and Jonathan Zerez for the Quantitative Engineering Analysis course at Olin College of Engineering.
+_Built by Evan New-Schmidt and Jonathan Zerez for the Quantitative Engineering Analysis course at Olin College of Engineering._